joelhooks/angularjs-FlightDashboard/README.md

     };
 ```

-The solution above used deep-nesting to create a sequential chain of three (3) asynchronous requests; requests to load the user's last flight, current flight, and weather forecast.
+The solution above used deep-nesting to create a sequential, cascading chain of three (3) asynchronous requests; requests to load the user's last flight, current flight, and weather forecast.

 ---

 ### Flattened Promise Chains

 While this works, deep nesting can quickly become difficult to manage if each level has non-trivial logic.
+Promise chain nesting also requires care to manage errors with the chains (the above example does NOT handle errors).

 I personally consider deep nesting to be an **anti-pattern**.

-Fortunately we can restructure the code for clarity and maintenance:
+Fortunately we can restructure the code for errors, clarity, and maintenance.
+Here we leverage the fact that a promise handler can return:

+1)  A value - that will be delivered to subsequent resolve handlers
+2)  A **promise** - that will create a branch queue of async activity
+3)  A exception - to reject sebsequent promise activity
+4)  A rejected promise - to propogate rejections to subsequent handlers

+Since promise handlers can return Promises, let's use that we a refactor approach:

 ```javascript
 var FlightDashboard = function( $scope, user, flightService, weatherService )